 - Communication Design

-MINORS: All MIAD studio majors can be taken as a minor.
-In addition, students may receive a minor in Book Arts, Digital Media Production, Furniture Design, Advertising, Art History, Business, Copywriting, Humanities, Natural Science, Psychology and Writing.
+MINORS: All MIAD studio majors except Fashion and Apparel Design can be taken as a minor.
+In addition, students may receive a minor in areas such as Arts Management, Book Arts, Digital Media Production, Furniture Design, Sustainability, Advertising, Art History, Business, Copywriting, Humanities, Natural Science, Psychology and Writing.

 - Learn more about MIAD’s minors